errunlee/Typing-Speed-Meter/README.md

 # Typing-Speed-Meter
-test your typing speed
-find the page at:
+find the page at: https://errunlee.github.io/Typing-Speed-Meter/